q-m/questionmark-barcodes/README.md

 # Questionmark::Barcodes

-Questionmark::Barcodes (QM:B for short) was extracted from Questionmark-API in order to share our custom barcode logic between API and Hoard.
+Questionmark::Barcodes (QM:B for short) was extracted from one of Questionmark's internal systems in order to share our custom barcode logic between multiple systems.

+We've got some documentation on how we use [barcodes](./doc/barcodes.md) and [dummy EANs](./doc/dummy-eans.md), which led to the creation of this repository.

 ## Installation